 What to expect from the course

-- Two long weekends with Alexa Dean and Special Guests
+- 5 days with Alexa Dean and Special Guests

 - An in-depth Pregnancy Yoga teaching manual